 Voluntary Bar Associations must provide (1) free full admissions to Bar staff.

 A Notification to Applicants

-May 1, 2019, is the deadline for current year 2018-2019 funded organizations to have held the programs and complied with all grant funding requirements, including the submission and documented acceptance of the required final report, and be eligible for outstanding diversity program awards.
+May 1, 2019, is the deadline for current year 2018-2019 funded organizations to have held the programs and complied with all grant funding requirements, including the submission and documented acceptance of the required final report, to be eligible for the outstanding diversity program awards.